Trading made simple: How to trade stocks and ETFs

 • After a trade is placed, when do I actually own the stock or get the money?

-After a trade is placed you will generally own the stock, exchange-traded fund, or option in 1 or 2 business days, depending on the security traded.
-If selling a security, you will also receive your money within 1 or 2 business days.
+After a trade is placed you will own the stock, exchange-traded fund, or option in 1 business day, depending on the security traded.
+If selling a security, you will also receive your money within 1 business day.

 • What is the settlement date?